|Home||Tutorials||Animation Samples||PC Security||Links||About|

 If you are a broadband user (cable, DSL) then consider "pulling the plug" and disconnecting when you're not actively using the internet.
 Better yet, turn off the computer, too.
 If it's not hooked up and on, they can't get you.

 Important Note: More than a few trojans and other bugs rely on Microsoft software and it's vulnerabilities to infect a computer.
-Consider using an alternative web browser and email client, such as Opera, or Firefox.
+Consider using an alternative web browser and email client, such as Opera, or Firefox, among others.

 As mentioned previously, malware can be delivered to your computer without using email.
 Some infects computers directly from the internet.
 There are several sites that offer free port scans to test your computer's vulnerability.
 Two are mentioned here: